jihyundev/DrawingLines/README.md

-# LetsDrawSomeLines
+# DrawingLines
-This is a simple project for making some lines on the image, especially focuses on highlighting on the texts.
+This is a simple project for making some lines on the image, and focuses on text highlighting.